 Coronavirus and isolation: helpful things to remember about loneliness

-Even before the coronavirus outbreak, one in five of us already said we often or always felt lonely.
+Before the pandemic, one in five of us said we often or always felt lonely.
 Our head of health and resilience policy Olivia Field talks through some important things to remember about loneliness

 Here are six facts about loneliness to keep in mind as you support yourself and others.

 1. Loneliness can affect anyone - but everyone can help